 We are often asked the question, what is a split air conditioner?
-But the difference between a split air conditioner and a packaged air conditioner is simpler than you might think.
-It really comes down to a matter of how much space you have in your house.
-A split air conditioner takes up more room than a packaged air conditioner, but that doesn’t necessarily mean that a package is better.
+But the difference between a split air conditioner and a packaged AC unit is simpler than you might think.
+It really comes down to a matter of how much space you have, and the general layout of your house.
+A split air conditioner takes up more room than a packaged air conditioner, but that doesn’t necessarily mean that a packaged unit is better.
 If you have read some of our articles before, then you know that All Systems Mechanical is a small, U.S. Veteran-Owned heating and air conditioning company located in Southern California, and we pride ourselves on giving straight, honest answers to peoples’ questions.
 This will be no different.
-Today, we will start by showing you what a split air conditioner is, we will then discuss what a package air conditioner is, and we’ll be taking a look at the pros and cons of each along the way.
+In this article, we’ll answer the question, “what is a split air conditioner?”
+We’ll start by discussing what a split air conditioner is, what a packaged air conditioner is, and then we’ll take a look at the pros and cons of each.

-Split Air Conditioner vs. Packaged Air Conditioner – Which is Better?
+Split vs. Packaged Air Conditioner – Which is Better?

 - Split Air Conditioners